syncedtoblog/syncedtoblog.github.io/_posts/2019-8-13-RN-Pinch-To-Zoom.md

 A surprisingly simple solution to what seemed like a frustratingly daunting challenge.

-Thank you for reading, you can check us out on the [App or Google Play stores](http://onelink.to/8ttzr9).
+Thank you for reading, you can check out our app for exploring meaningful places on the [App or Google Play stores](http://onelink.to/8ttzr9).

 [- Sayo](https://synced.to/u/shyguy)